musee2-2

 Description

-Inaugurated in 2008, the Huron-Wendat Museum is a vital institution of the Nation Council, dedicated to preserving and promoting its heritage.
+Inaugurated in 2008, the Huron-Wendat Museum is a national institution of the Huron-Wendat people dedicated to preserving and showcasing their heritage.

-Its mission is to promote the rich history of the Huron-Wendat Nation locally, nationally and internationally while honouring the authenticity of the community and supporting the local economy.
+Its mission is to promote the rich heritage of the Nation at local, national, and international levels, while honoring the community’s authenticity and supporting the local economy.

-Through its permanent and temporary exhibitions, the museum preserves and makes accessible and contributes to the learning and transmission of the history, culture, and arts of the Wendat people.
-Through its activities and thematic workshops, the Museum raises visitors’ awareness of the identity and traditions of the Huron-Wendat Nation and those of other First Nations.
+Through its permanent and temporary exhibitions, the Museum preserves, makes accessible, and contributes to the learning and transmission of the history, culture, and arts of the Wendat people.
+Through its activities and thematic workshops, the Museum raises visitors’ awareness about the identity and traditions of the Huron-Wendat Nation and occasionally those of other First Nations.

 Services